-- Any challenge to this Order must be made in the High Court by an interested person within six weeks of it being made.
+- 1. Any challenge to this Order must be made in the High Court by an interested person within six weeks of it being made.
 An interested person is someone who lives in, regularly works in, or visits the restricted area.
-This right to challenge also applies where this Order is varied by the Council. - Interested persons can challenge the validity of this Order on two grounds: (1) that the Council did not have the power to make the Order, or to include particular prohibitions or requirements; or (2) that one of the requirements of the legislation has not been complied with. - 3.
-When an application is made the High Court can decide to suspend the operation of the Order pending the Court's decision, in part or in totality.
-The High Court has the ability to uphold the Order, quash it or vary it.
+The right to challenge also applies where this Order is varied by the Council. - 2.
+Interested persons can challenge the validity of this Order on two grounds - (a) That the Council did not have the power to make the Order, or to include particular prohibitions or requirements; or - (b) That one of the requirements of the legislation has not been complied with. - 3.
+When an application is made the High Court can decide to suspend the operation of the Order pending the Court's decision, in part or totally.
+The High Court has the ability to uphold the Order, quash or vary it.